Western Sydney Wanderers FC (women)

 Western Sydney Wanderers Football Club is an Australian women's football club based in the western region of Sydney, New South Wales, Australia.
 Founded in 2012, it is the affiliated women's team of the A-League Men team Western Sydney Wanderers.

-The team currently competes in the A-League Women, the top tier of women's soccer in Australia.
+The team competes in the A-League Women, the top tier of women's soccer in Australia.
+Additionally, they field a team in the second tier National Premier Leagues NSW Women's.

 History

 On 4 April 2012, the creation of Western Sydney Wanderers FC was announced by then CEO of Football Federation Australia Ben Buckley.
 It was also announced soon after that an associated women's team would compete in the W-League.
 On 5 July 2012, Stephen Roche was announced as the inaugural head coach for the team.
 On 17 July 2014, Norm Boardman was appointed as head coach for the team.
 On 20 May 2016, Richard Byrne was appointed as head coach, with Leah Blayney appointed as assistant coach and Davide Del Giovine as goalkeeping coach.
 On October 2017, former Western Sydney Wanderers player Catherine Cannuli and Ryan Doidge joined Byrne as his assistant coaches.

 The Wanderers reached the finals of the A-League Women for the first time in the 2019–20 season, finishing fourth.
 They were led by youngster Courtney Nevin, Matilda's midfielder Ella Mastrantonio and foreign stars Denise O'Sullivan, Lynn Biyendolo and Julie Dolan medallist Kristen Hamilton.